willemdj/erlsom/doc/reference.md

 Include_list: This is the value of the Include_list option if this option was passed to compile_xsd(); 'undefined' otherwise.
 ```

 The function `erlsom_lib:find_xsd` can be passed to compile_xsd as the value for the 'include_fun' option.
-It will attempt to get imported XSDs from the internet (if the import, include or redefine statement includes a ‘location’ attribute in the form of a URL).
+It will attempt to get imported XSDs from the internet (if the import, include or redefine statement includes a â€˜locationâ€™ attribute in the form of a URL).

 If `find_xsd cannot` find the file on the internet, it will attempt to find the file using the standard function, see the description provided above with the compile_xsd function.